Published Wed Feb 07, 2018 | Posted in Life Notes | By Linda Jenkinson |

 I walked away from driving about two years ago.
 I’ve never really enjoyed driving.
 I have always been a nervous driver, afraid that I will zig when a zag is called for.
 Several near misses during my driving days amplified that fear.
-I think the problem may have started on a Sunday drive when I was a young teen.
+The problem may have started on a Sunday drive when I was a young teen.

 Home Almost Alone

 One Sunday my parents decided to drive to Rochester to visit my stepfather’s sisters.
 I was thirteen and couldn’t think of anything more boring than visiting Dad’s spinster sisters, so my folks let me stay home.
 My best friend came over to spend the afternoon and after they left, I proudly showed her my family’s new car.

 The 1963 Ford Galaxy, although a year old, was the newest car that either of my parents had ever owned.
 It was shiny, black, beautiful, and still so new that my folks were afraid to drive it very far so they drove my Dad’s older car to Rochester.

 Vicki was visibly impressed.
 “We ought to take it for a spin,” she said.

 The idea gave me a half-scared, half-excited chill.
 “We can’t,” I said, hoping she would mistake my nervous giggles for scorn.
 “It’s a manual transmission and I don’t know how to shift.”

 “I know how to shift,” she replied.
 “I can shift if you can steer and do the pedals.”
 Vicki’s dad was the best mechanic in our small town of 1500 and I didn’t doubt she knew how to shift.
 The idea was tempting.
 Too tempting.
 How hard could it be?
 My Mom wasn’t much taller than me and she drove all the time.
 If I could steer my bike, I could steer the car, couldn’t I?
 After all, it had four wheels, instead of just two.